inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 The Solid specification has not settled yet, and access management specifically is expected to change in the future.

-As a result, the API's described here are expected to change as well.
+As a result, the API's described here are expected to change in future non-major releases.
-Hence, all functions are marked as `unstable_` and may break in future non-major releases.

 :::